codewithed/hng_ix_02/README.md

 # hng_ix_02
-A rest api built with golang and fiber framework
+HNG internship task 2: A rest api built with golang and fiber framework